Furlanets/Furlanets/README.md

 ### Hello there 👋
-- 🌱 I’m currently in the second year of computer engineering
+- 🌱 I’m currently in the second year of software engineering
 - 🧑‍💼 I'm currently looking for a internship
 - 👍 Feel free to fork any of my repositories
 - ❓ Also feel free to ask me anything